dylanacosta/basic-option-pricing-engine/README.md

 # basic-option-pricing-engine
-Basic option pricing engine using Black-Scholes-Merton assumptions.
+Basic option pricing engine using Black-Scholes-Merton model and assumptions.